Charlie8712/Cybersecurity-Portfolio/active-directory-lab/README.md

 ## Results

 Successfully built and tested a functional Active Directory environment consisting of a Windows Server 2022 Domain Controller and Windows 11 domain-joined workstation.
-The lab provided hands-on experience with administrative and troubleshooting tasks commonly performed by Help Desk and IT Support technicians.
+The lab provided hands on experience with administrative and troubleshooting tasks commonly performed by help desk and IT Support technicians

 ## Technical Evidence

-Screenshots and detailed documentation are included in the project documentation to demonstrate the configuration and testing performed throughout the lab.
+Screenshots and detailed documentation are included in the project documentation to demonstrate the configuration and testing performed throughout the lab